iudukala/graphql_task/README.md

 ## requirements specified

-- All code written should follow Domain Driven Design
+> All code written should follow domain driven design

+domain design pricinciples outlined by Khalil Stemmler in <https://khalilstemmler.com/> and Martin Fowler in <https://martinfowler.com/> have been followed to the best of my ability.

-- When the fruit is created, updated, or deleted; a domain event should be emitted: each mutation event adds an entry to the transaction outbox, a separate collection in persistence. handlers are registerd through the domain events manager for event consumption that run at regular intervals
+> When the fruit is created, updated, or deleted; a domain event should be emitted:

+each mutation event adds an entry to the transaction outbox, a separate collection in persistence. handlers are registerd through the domain events manager for event consumption that run at regular intervals

-- The description of a fruit can't be beyond 30 letters: ensured by using a value object
+> The description of a fruit can't be beyond 30 letters:

+ensured by using a value object in the domain entity `Fruit`

-- The name of a fruit should be unique: ensured through a check performed in a domain service before being committed to persistence
+> The name of a fruit should be unique:

+ensured through a check performed in a domain service before being committed to persistence

-- The creation of a fruit should be done through a factory: implemented inside Fruit class
+> The creation of a fruit should be done through a factory

+implemented inside Fruit class

-- The fruit should be retrieved through a Repository
+> The fruit should be retrieved through a Repository

+a repository has been implemented (`FruitRepo`) that handles persistence layer mutations

-- The fruit should be converted from a database object to a domain object and viceversa through mappers: performed through static functions made available through a class
+> The fruit should be converted from a database object to a domain object and viceversa through mappers:

+performed through static functions made available through a class

-- Use Mongoose for your ORM:
+> Use Mongoose for your ORM

+mongoose was selected over what i would have gone with, TypeORM

-- Use Jest for your testing
+> Use Jest for your testing

+jest used. not having esm support however, caused a significant delay

-- Use <https://nexusjs.org> to automatically generate your GraphQL schemas
+> Use <https://nexusjs.org> to automatically generate your GraphQL schemas

+nexusJS used

 ## improvements